traveling-desi/coding-challenge/README.md

 * *vertexNameMap = dict()*

 	The Venmo payment has names of people as actor and target.
 The Graph to represent this payment will have the people as vertices and the relations between them as an edge.
 We dont need to deal with the names of people.
 In order to save memory space we map the names of people to numbers that can be used to represent the vertices.
-This represented as a dictionary (Associative Array) for a quick lookup whether a name has been already enountered.
+This is represented as a dictionary (Associative Array) for a quick lookup whether a name has been already enountered.

 * *edgeGraph = dict()*